For those parents looking for plans or entertainment for the week, Calgary has a lot to offer over the break from March 20 to 29 or April 3-11, 2026.

 - The Saskatoon Farm allows for a fun family day trip together, depending on where you are in Calgary.
 The Farm offers boutique, plant, and market shopping, a café and bakery, a restaurant, and some resident tortoises to meet!

 - Every year, Calgary is host to the BUMP mural festival, which has led to several large murals decorating the city.
-The organization responsible for the festival also offer guided tours of these beautiful paintings for March 23-24, and 30-31.
+The organization responsible for the festival also offer guided tours of these beautiful paintings on various dates.

 - The Inglewood Bird Sanctuary is an important part of nature conservation in the city with 2km of walking trails, a Nature Centre, picnic areas, and interpretive information along the trails.